mrhaydendp/Fire-Tools/Setup-Instructions.md

 ## Fire Device Preparation

 Enabling USB Debugging is required for Fire-Tools to work.
-Also, make sure to plug device into a computer with a data transfer cable (preferably the one in the box).
+Make sure to plug device into a computer with a data transfer cable (preferably the one in the box).

 1. **Initial Setup:**
 * Select preferred language.
 * Choose "Set up manually".
-* Tap on a random locked network then press "Cancel".
+* Tap on a random locked network, then press "Cancel".
 * Select "Skip Setup"

 2. **Developer Options:**
-* Open Settings
+* Open Settings.
-* Scroll down to and select "Device Options"
+* Scroll down to and select "Device Options".
-* Go to "About Fire Tablet"
+* Go to "About Fire Tablet".
-* Tap on "Serial Number" 7 times
+* Tap on "Serial Number" 7 times .

 3. **USB Debugging:**
-* Go back to "Device Options" and select "Developer Options"
+* Go back to "Device Options" and select "Developer Options".
-* Turn the toggle switch on
+* Turn the toggle switch on.
-* Scroll down to "USB debugging" and switch to on
+* Scroll down to "USB debugging" and switch it on.
-* Scroll down to "Default USB configuration" tap it, then select "File Transfer" (Optional, but fixes plugdev group issues on Linux)
+* Scroll down to "Default USB configuration", tap it, then select "File Transfer" (Optional, but fixes plugdev group issues on Linux).

 ## Setting Up Fire Tools Dependencies